CADD-SC/CYP2C9-Inhibition-Prediction-Model/README.md

 # CYP2C9-Inhibition-Prediction-Model
 Machine learning-based prediction model for CYP2C9 inhibition prediction

-## Introduction: ##
+## Introduction ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2C9 inhibition of target drug compounds in early stage of drug discovery process
+Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2C9 inhibition of target drug compounds in early stage of drug discovery process.
+CYP2C9 is responsible for the oxidative metabolism of various clinically important drugs, including nonsteroidal anti-inflammatory drugs (NSAIDs), anticoagulants, and antidiabetic medications.
+Inhibition of CYP2C9 can result in elevated plasma levels of these drugs, potentially leading to adverse drug reactions and toxicity.

+## Classification criteria ##
+The model uses an IC50 threshold:

+</strong> If <em>IC50</em> < 10 μM, the compound is <strong>Inhibitor</strong> and belongs to class 1.
+If <em>IC50</em> ≥ 10 μM, it is <strong>Not an Inhibitor</strong> and belongs to class 0.

 ## Dependencies ##